Days at Sea

 Obtaining this historical permission to row out of China could not have happend without a lot of goodwill and support both inside and outside of China, as these Support Letters are testemony to.

 Christian and Haibin would like to thank everyone who has helped the project get to this stage and hope many more individuals and corporations from around the world will join them on this exciting journey of discovery.
-You can choose your level of support here and follow the expedition log here.
+You can follow the expedition log here.

 The New Xu Fu Voyage East will provide new insights into where it would practically have been possible for Xu Fu to sail to, given the ship technology at the time.
 Xu Fu’s navigational limitations is an area of study where very little research has been done.
 The row will therefore add significant new knowledge to the study of Xu Fu.